Research to help the most vulnerable

 These questions are being addressed by the RESIST Cluster of Excellence team.
 This will enable them to help people with a weakened immune system, including newborn babies, the elderly, people with congenital immunodeficiency, those whose immune system is suppressed for therapeutic reasons, and implant users.

 RESIST – News

-Every third thursday of the month the Cluster of Excellence RESIST ‘Resolving Infection Susceptibility‘ offers you a seminar that takes place in the Lecture Hall Q, Building I06, MHH, at 5 pm.
+Our Cluster of Excellence RESIST ‘Resolving Infection Susceptibility‘ offers you a seminar that takes place in Building I06, MHH, at 5 pm.
 Two RESIST scientists present their projects in a 20-minute presentation at each seminar, followed by ten minutes of discussion.
 The project presentations are g [...]